ricko2001/Genealogy-scripts/README.md

 A utility to quickly update a RM group by running an SQL query.\
 Makes changes only to GroupTable.

+### RM -Color from Group

+A utility to quickly update a the color coding of people in specified RM groups.\
+Makes changes only to PersonTable.

 ### RM -Change Source for a Citation